 The goal of RCEA’s Transportation Program is to support the use of low-carbon fuel vehicles in Humboldt County.
 To do this we:

-- Planning, managing, and implementing the infrastructure necessary to support zero emissions vehicles
+- Plan, manage, and implement the infrastructure necessary to support zero emissions vehicles

-- Providing information, education, and incentives to encourage the adoption of alternative fuel vehicles by local residents, businesses, and public agencies
+- Provide information, education, and incentives to encourage the adoption of low-carbon fuel vehicles by local residents, businesses, and public agencies

-Click the blue “Overview of Alternative Fuel Types” bar to expand the section and learn more.
+Click the blue “Overview of Advanced Fuel Types” bar below to expand the section and learn more.